 Late Wales lapse against Finland frustrates boss Chris Coleman

-Wales manager Chris Coleman rued the late error that allowed Finland to snatch a 1-1 draw in Cardiff.
+Wales manager Chris Coleman rued the late error that allowed Finland to snatch a in Cardiff.

 Andy King put Wales ahead but in time added on Roman Eremenko picked up a loose ball in midfield and sent Riku Riski through to equalise.